Paramjeet03/CLI_Util_App/README.md

 ## 🧑‍💻 Developer Notes

 * Input is stripped and validated to prevent common errors.
-* Easy to expand by adding new functions in `utils/` folder.
+* Easy to expand by adding new modules or enhancing existing ones.
-* Menu entries are loop-based and provide graceful exit options.
+* Graceful exit and user-friendly instructions are embedded in the flow.

 ---

 ## 📌 To-Do / Future Enhancements

 * Add temperature converter utility
-* Add calculator for basic arithmetic
+* Add basic calculator operations
-* Add datetime utilities (e.g. age calculator, date diff)
+* Add date utilities (e.g. age calculator)
-* Multi-language support
+* Add image-based operations
+* Integrate quiz game as sub-feature

 ---